Early Views of Hollywood (1920 +)

 Hollywood Professional Building

-(ca. 1925)^ – View looking east on Hollywood Blvd at Sycamore Ave.
-On the SE corner can be seen the The Owl Drug Co. store located in the Hollywood Professional Building.
+(ca. 1925)^ – View looking at the southeast corner of Hollywood Blvd at Sycamore Ave showing the Owl Drug Co. store on the ground floor of the Hollywood Professional Building.

 Historical Notes